vacp2p/vac.dev/research/2022-11-02-building-privacy-protecting-infrastructure.md

 infrastructure.
 What is it, why do we need it and how can we build it?

 We'll look at Waku, the communication layer for Web3.
-We'll look at how we are using ZK technology to incentivize and protect the Waku network.
+We'll look at how we are using Zero Knowledge (ZK) technology to incentivize and protect the Waku network.
 We'll also look at Zerokit, a library we are writing to make ZKP easier to use in different environments.

 At the end of this write-up, I hope you'll come away with an understanding of the importance of privacy-protecting infrastructure and how we can build it.